 How will this effect the purchasing task?
 Greatly.
 We have heard talk that the effective purchasing department is operating strategically rather than tactically.
 The time is here when those ideas are no longer visions, they are realities.
 As mentioned earlier, the gatekeeping task of the purchasing job has been replaced to some extent.
 Purchasing must now find the best supplier for their supply chain needs, they must make good outsourcing decisions, they must look at the long term and most of all they must write contracts which will bind the firm in the future and produce good value added results.
 The relationship with our suppliers will be much more intense and committed on both sides.
 This concept takes partnerships and strategic alliances to an entirely new level.
 Superior customer service and satisfaction is the focus to all world class firms who will be successful in the new environment.

-Is your firm heading toward supply chain effectiveness?
+Is your company heading toward supply chain effectiveness?
 This test was outlined in the article, Supply Chain Management by Michael Donovan in Electronic Buyers' News, October 14, 1996.
 Ask yourself these questions:

 Nine to ten yes answers indicate that you are highly focused/top performing.
 Seven to eight yes answers indicate that you need to work on the weak spots.
 Five to six yes answers shows little progress and four or fewer means you may be left behind.
 Where do you stand?

 What does all this mean to the purchasing professional?
-The buying task as we know it today will, indeed disappear.
+The buying task as we know it today will indeed disappear.
 With it will go the perception of the buyer as "nothing but a clerk."
-Organizationally, purchasing will often find itself in a place called "distribution functionality" located where their customer is.
+Organizationally, purchasing will often find itself in a place called "distribution functionality" or "strategic supply" located where their customer is.
 There will be three types of tasks for the purchasing professional of the future:

 The facilitator is the "people" oriented person who is able to lead the team and assure proper blending and use of all necessary skills.
 Purchasing people will still be required to write and negotiate advantageous contracts for their firms.
 Finally, there will be many technical challenges to purchasing on the net and finding product in the world of cyberspace as well as other EDI (Electronic Data Interface) tasks.
 Some firms will be large enough to require different individuals for each of these jobs and some smaller firms will need that "superstar" who is all of these things rolled up in one.